brucejiverson/coin_operated_drink_dispenser/README.md

 - a little harder to set up and program
 - enables lots of future functionality

+Arduino
+- Easier to set up.
+Cheaper.
+Selected for desired development speed.

+**Power Requirements**
+Sensors and arduino will be negligible compared to

 **First steps**
 - figure out the motor electrical interface, ie driver + power
 - find out if I have a sensor and if not get some.
 Also: how thick are the dubloons?